PROJECT:

 Ethical approval & safeguarding:

-The School project group session will discuss questions such as: ‘What would make my day easier or more enjoyable in school?’, ‘If I was boss for the day, what changes would I make?’.
+The focus group session will discuss questions such as: ‘What would make my day easier or more enjoyable in school?’, ‘If I was boss for the day, what changes would I make?’.
 Responses can be verbal and/or supported by writing, pictures or objects.

 Questions will be sent to you before the session so that you know what to expect.